goga334/NSTest/README.md

 An app which enables user to:
 - search words in library by letters (also shows how many were found)
 - add words to the library
-- import library from .txt file
+- import library from .txt file (one word per line in the .txt file)
 - append library from .txt file

 <h1>How to install</h1>